Azimuthal anisotropy of jet particles in p-Pb and Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Results and model comparisons

-A comparison with the jet-particle $v_2$ and the inclusive charged-particle $v_2$ measured in semicentral (20--60\%) \PbPb collisions at $\snn = 5.02$ TeV is also reported in Fig.~\ref{Fig:v2Results} (middle).
-The Pb--Pb centrality class is chosen such that the eccentricity, which quantifies the initial spatial anisotropies, is close to that in high-multiplicity p--Pb collisions according to Glauber Monte Carlo simulations~\cite{Loizides:2017ack}, although the charged-particle multiplicities reached in the heavier system are larger.
-The magnitude of the $v_2$ signal is also maximum in such collisions.
-The inclusive charged-particle $v_2$ in Pb--Pb collisions is downscaled by an empirical factor 0.6 in order to match the same measurement at $\pt\lesssim 3$~GeV/$c$ in \pPb collisions.
-This factor, also applied to the jet-particle $v_2$ and reconstructed-jet $v_{2}$ measured in \PbPb collisions, may reflect the slightly different spatial anisotropies and the larger multiplicities in \PbPb collisions~\cite{Aad:2019ajj}.
-In \PbPb collisions, the jet-particle $v_{2}$ exhibits a mild decrease with increasing \pt from $\pt \sim 3$~GeV/$c$ and converges towards the $v_{2}$ of inclusive charged particles for $\pt \gtrsim 7$~GeV/$c$.
-The ALICE published results for reconstructed jets measured in 30--50\% \PbPb collisions at $\snn = 2.76$ TeV~\cite{ALICE:2015efi} complement the present measurements by extending them up to $\pt = 90$~GeV/$c$.
-They agree with recent reconstructed-jet $v_2$ results obtained in \PbPb collisions at $\snn = 5.02$~TeV at $71 < \pt < 298$~GeV/$c$ by ATLAS~\cite{ATLAS:2021ktw}.
-After this scaling, the jet-particle $v_{2}$ measured in \pPb collisions has a magnitude comparable to the $v_{2}$ of jet particles in the region $\pt \gtrsim 6$~GeV/$c$ and reconstructed jets measured in \PbPb collisions, which are both attributed to jet-quenching effects~\cite{ALICE:2018vuu}.
-In the intermediate \pt region, $2 < \pt \lesssim 6$~GeV/$c$, the larger jet-particle $v_2$ measured in \PbPb collisions is a consequence of interactions between partons and the QGP medium.
+The comparison of the $v_2$ results obtained in \pPb (0--10\%) and \PbPb (20--60\%) collisions for jet particles and inclusive charged particles is discussed in Fig.~\ref{Fig:comp}.
+Since no significant dependence on $\pt^{\rm assoc}$ is evidenced for jet particles (see Figs.~\ref{Fig:v2pPb} and~\ref{Fig:v2PbPb}), the results are shown for the $\pt^{\rm assoc}$ interval which allows us to cover the largest \pt range.
+The centrality class is chosen such that the eccentricity, which quantifies the initial spatial anisotropies, is close to that in high-multiplicity \pPb collisions according to Glauber Monte Carlo simulations~\cite{Loizides:2017ack}, although the charged-particle multiplicities reached in the heavier system are larger.
+The published $v_2$ of reconstructed jets measured in 30--50\% \PbPb collisions at $\snn = 2.76$ TeV~\cite{ALICE:2015efi} are also included in the figure.
+A scaling factor of 0.6 is applied to the $v_2$ of inclusive charged particles, jet particles and reconstructed jets in \PbPb collisions to ensure that the low \pt ($\pt \lesssim 3$~GeV/$c$) inclusive charged-particle $v_2$ matches that in \pPb collisions.
+This factor may account for the slightly different spatial anisotropies in the two colliding systems and the larger multiplicity in the heaviest system~\cite{Aad:2019ajj}.
+After such scaling, the inclusive charged-particle $v_2$ in \pPb collisions is compatible with that measured in \PbPb collisions.
+A different behaviour is evidenced for jet particles.
+In contrast to what is observed in \PbPb collisions, the jet-particle $v_2$ measured in \pPb collisions is found independent of \pt.
+This suggests that the collectivity from the initial state survives throughout all stages in the system evolution more easily in \pPb than \PbPb collisions~\cite{Wang:2022rdh}.
+This is also confirmed from the positive jet-particle $v_2$ measurement in \pPb collisions without any indication of a modification of the jet production yields within experimental uncertainties~\cite{Aad:2019ajj,ALICE:2016faw,ALICE:2015umm}.